 [#4] Back in 1999, when the average one bedroom frontline apartment in Almunecar cost just under 6 million pesetas (approx 36,000 Euros) and consequently the mortgages were very much lower, the banks who repossessed at that time published every quarter a subasta (auction) magazine that listed its properties at extremely reduced prices.
 Over more recent years however these have no longer been published as the banks look at new ways of marketing and off-loading their stock of properties.
 Given that the banks since 2003-2004 had been offering higher than average valuations in order to offer 80% mortgages (which in reality accounted for financing as much as 100% of the purchase price) then in today’s market the remaining loan value can still be greater than the actual market value and eventual selling price.
 It is therefore a cautious investor who only purchases from the lenders without first checking the home turf…

-[#5] Since early 2009 the Euribor rate has dropped consistently to a present level in July 2009 of 1.610 (this compares with 5.393 in June 2008).
-This is good news for those whose current variable rate mortgage is being reviewed.
-Most Spanish banks review annually, and for those whose mortgage is reviewed each September then the July rates are crucial to calculate the new rate for the next 12 months.
+[#5] Most Spanish banks review annually the Euribor rate, and for those of us whose mortgage is reviewed each September then the July rates are crucial to calculate the new rate for the next 12 months.
 For those taking a mortgage today then many of the Spanish banks are guardedly offering a minimum base rate of between 3.5% and 4% to compensate for the low Euribor rate – therefore it is wise to check first the conditions offered by various banks before agreeing to the loan.
 A useful guide to the movements of the Euribor rate can be found at